pastelthepastel/pastelthepastel/README.md

 - 👋 Hi, I’m @pastelthepastel
 - 👀 I’m interested in making random stuff and uploading it here
 - 🌱 I’m currently learning how to ______
-- 📫 Reach me on gmxpcris@gmail.com or Discord: logonpastel (I am also sometimes active on ##chat and ##furry on irc libera.chat with the name "xpcris".)
+- 📫 Reach me on gmxpcris@gmail.com or Discord: logonpastel (I am also sometimes active on ##chat and ##furry on irc libera.chat under the name "pastel".)
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: I freaking love antennas 📡
 - 🇧🇷 I'm from Brazil!